rmack/TwistedHomeManager/README.md

     Sort:
         By pressing Menu you will be presented with sort options.
     Preferences:
+        Disable or Enable the "Quick Select" Notification to select a new home app Language
         Currently the preferences will allow you to change between these themes:
             Black
             White